getapid/apid/site/content/docs/reference/expect.md

 +++
 title = "step.expect"
-description = "the block specifying what response you are expecting" template = "docs/article.html" sort_by = weight
+description = "The block specifying what response you are expecting" template = "docs/article.html" sort_by = weight
 weight = 192